 Number Sense Maths has a comprehensive set of teaching and assessment resources for every stage of the programme.
-Here are some free examples of the resources you will find for every teaching step in every stage, and an example of an end of stage assessment pack.
+Here is a sample of the resources you will find for every teaching step in every stage, and an example of an end of stage assessment pack.

 A series of animations develops children's understanding of number and quantity.
 The animations expose the mathematical structures in number and calculation, and relate equation solving to every day contexts.
 This deepens understanding which supports fluency.
 The animations provided for each teaching step are progressive; scaffolds are withdrawn through each teaching sequence as the children build confidence and understanding.

 Click on the image to watch the animation

 To change playback speed click on on the settings cog (bottom right) after launch.

 This animation is one of four animations in the teaching step focused exclusively on making and breaking 6.
 To watch a selection of our most played animations click here.